minvws/nl-covid19-coronacheck-app-coordination/architecture/identity/README.md

 Line ending can be either CRLF or LF.

-The current version of the partial issuance file is [here](lists/partial-issuance-list.v1.02.csv)
+The current version of the partial issuance file is [here](lists/partial-issuance-list.v1.02.csv).

+We also provide a spreadsheet so that the list can be configured easily be a non-technical person, the current version is [here](lists/partial-disclosure-sheet.v1.02.xlsx).